 Above all, Little Aston is an honest golf course.
 There are no tricks, and everything is clearly laid out in front of you.
 The first two holes are fairly ordinary but at the third, things start to get better with a testing short par five that cajoles you into opening your shoulders.
 There are a number of good golf holes here at Little Aston but it will take two or three rounds before you really begin to appreciate this golf course.
 It is therefore feasible that you might come away disappointed after playing here for the first time.

 Little Aston has hosted many important amateur and professional events, including the British Masters, held here on five separate occasions, most recently in 1969.

-Birmingham isn’t at the top of the list for golfing breaks, despite the fact that there are some excellent golf courses in this area, including Beau Desert, Whittington Heath and, of course, the Belfry.
+Birmingham isn’t at the top of the list for golfing breaks, despite the fact that there are notable golf courses in this area, including Beau Desert, Whittington Heath and, of course, the Belfry.
 But if you do decide to visit this area, make sure you play Little Aston.
-It’s the best course in the Midlands.
+It’s one of the best courses in the Midlands.

 I have played here twice this year after making the decision to ‘tick off’ another Top 100 Course not too far from home.
 I played at end March and then again in June.

 To be honest the course grabbed me more the 1st time than the second, partly because whilst the weather wasn’t great in March, the course was in excellent condition for the time of year and partly because of the amazing bunkering, which I found on many occasions.
 What made the bunkers stand out was the quality and consistency of the sand, and it’s the 1st time I have ever taken a 5 hybrid from a bunker and nailed a 165 yard shot from one onto a green!

 The course has pretty wide fairways to what I am used to at my home club, so it encouraged me to relax and as a result I hit pretty straight all day.